UK economy starts to show cracks under Brexit and global strains

 Figures from the British Retail Consortium and payment card company Barclaycard published on Monday showed shop chains had their worst September since records started in 1995, although spending on entertainment increased.

-The labor market is the strong point of Britain’s economy but some cracks have appeared recently.
-Employment fell in annualized terms in the six months to July 2019 to the greatest extent since early 2012.
+The labour market is the strong point of Britain’s economy but some cracks have appeared recently.
+Employment fell in annualised terms in the six months to July 2019 to the greatest extent since early 2012.

 Wage growth is at a decade-high although the BoE has said it may have peaked and there has been no pickup in productivity.